 (3) ERCOT shall attempt to meet these reliability criteria as economically as possible and shall actively study the need for economic projects to meet this goal.

-(4) For economic projects, the net economic benefit of a proposed project, or set of projects, will be assessed over the project’s life based on the net societal benefit that is reasonably expected to accrue from the project.
-The project will be recommended if it is reasonably expected to result in positive net societal benefits.
+(4) For economic projects, the net economic benefit of a proposed project, or set of projects, will be assessed over the project’s life based on the net benefit that is reasonably expected to accrue from the project as demonstrated through the production cost savings test or the congestion cost savings test.

-(5) To determine the societal benefit of a proposed project, the revenue requirement of the capital cost of the project is compared to the expected savings in system production costs resulting from the project over the expected life of the project.
-Indirect benefits and costs associated with the project should be considered as well, where appropriate.
-The current set of financial assumptions upon which the revenue requirement calculations is based will be reviewed annually, updated as necessary by ERCOT, and posted on the Market Information System (MIS) Secure Area.
-The expected production costs are based on a chronological simulation of the security-constrained unit commitment and economic dispatch of the generators connected to the ERCOT Transmission Grid to serve the expected ERCOT System Load over the planning horizon.
-This market simulation is intended to provide a reasonable representation of how the ERCOT System is expected to be operated over the simulated time period.
-From a practical standpoint, it is not feasible to perform this production cost simulation for the entire 30 to 40 year expected life of the project.
-Therefore, the production costs are projected over the period for which a simulation is feasible and a qualitative assessment is made of whether the factors driving the production cost savings due to the project can reasonably be expected to continue.
-If so, the levelized ERCOT-wide annual production cost savings over the period for which the simulation is feasible is calculated and compared to the first year annual revenue requirement of the transmission project.
-If this production cost savings equals or exceeds this annual revenue requirement for the project, the project is economic from a societal perspective and will be recommended.
+The current set of financial assumptions upon which the revenue requirement calculations for these tests are based will be reviewed annually, updated as necessary by ERCOT, and posted on the Market Information System (MIS) Secure Area.
+The expected economic benefits are based on chronological simulations of the security-constrained unit commitment and economic dispatch of the generators connected to the ERCOT Transmission Grid to serve the expected ERCOT System Load over the planning horizon, comparing simulations with and without the project.
+These market simulations are intended to provide a reasonable representation of how the ERCOT System is expected to be operated over the simulated time period.
+From a practical standpoint, it is not feasible to perform these simulations for the entire 30 to 40 year expected life of the project.
+Therefore, the economic benefits are projected over the period for which simulations are feasible, which is the planning horizon established in Planning Guide Section 3.1.1.2, Regional Transmission Plan, and a qualitative assessment is made of whether the factors driving the economic benefits due to the project can reasonably be expected to continue.
+If ERCOT must add generation to the planning models that does not satisfy the requirements of Planning Guide Section 6.9, Addition of Proposed Generation to the Planning Models, in order to address a supply and demand deficiency, no transmission project can be approved either through the production cost savings test or the congestion cost savings test if the addition of that generation is the primary reason for either economic criterion being met.